shamangary/FSA-Net/README.md

 **[For lazy people just like me]**

-If you don't want to re-download every dataset images and do the pre-processing again.
+If you don't want to re-download every dataset images and do the pre-processing again, or maybe you don't even care the data structure in the folder.
 Just download the file **data.zip** from the following link, and replace the data folder.

 [Google drive](https://drive.google.com/file/d/1j6GMx33DCcbUOS8J3NHZ-BMHgk7H-oC_/view?usp=sharing)